Willnoble83/willnoble83.github.io/_projects/SpacemanScramble.md

 layout: project
 title: Spaceman Scramble
 category: SpacemanScramble
-image: /assets/image/projects/spacemanscramble/logo.png
+image: /assets/images/projects/spacemanscramble/logo.png
 ---

 Spaceman Scramble is a 3rd person Party Platformer game.
 Where players can place platforms, traps and all kinds of other items into the level before having to race to make it to the end.
+Players can play in four different levels with a general range of props and a unique set of props for each level.
+Each level also has its own unique mechanic and level features.

 Spaceman Scramble is a multiplayer game being created as part of a multi-disicpline team including collaboration with other programmers and artists.